Talent management: Talent marketplace

 A talent marketplace is an employee training and development strategy that is set in place within an organization.
 It is found to be most beneficial for companies where the most productive employees can pick and choose the projects and assignments that are ideal for the specific employee.
 An ideal setting is where productivity is employee-centric and tasks are described as “judgment-based work,” for example, in a law firm.
-The point of activating a talent marketplace within a department is to harness and link individuals’ particular skills (project management or extensive knowledge in a particular field) with the task at hand.
+The point of activating a talent marketplace within a department is to harness and link individuals' particular skills (project management or extensive knowledge in a particular field) with the task at hand.
 Examples of companies that implement the talent marketplace strategy are American Express and IBM.
 In today´s globalized economy, cultural agility is a behavioral trait that international enterprises especially value in job applicants at the time of hiring.

 Employee retention

 The process of retaining employees to work in the organization on a long-term basis is defined as employee retention (Sen, 2019).
 Organizational resources are used to train new employees into skilled workers.
 This gives options to businesses that want to hold onto employees as long as they can.
-(Sen,2019).
+(Sen, 2019).
 By keeping a healthy long term relationship between employees and management, companies benefit from a skilled and talented staff that will cohesively work together to achieve long term goals.
-The most important factors involved in employee retention are compensation, workplace environment, growth options, and the support structure of the company (Sen,2019).
+The most important factors involved in employee retention are compensation, workplace environment, growth options, and the support structure of the company (Sen, 2019).
 One of the greatest drivers of employee engagement and retention are intangible assets, that are mostly related to the way a manager treats their employees.
 The proper and fair treatment of all employees will increase their engagement levels and in the long run result in less of a need for micromanaging.
 The main cause for talented people leaving their jobs is due to the fact they are not being allowed to do as much as they would like to do for their organizations.
 The right employees want to feel impactful and have a feeling of importance as they go about their daily work.
 Employees are more likely to stay if they have a good relationship and open communication with their immediate boss and have a feeling of importance in the workplace.
 This is the main reason why frontline leaders should develop their employee retention skills as retention rates are likely to feature prominently in annual reports in the future.
 If management can hire and keep the right employees on board it will translate into positive and sustainable success in the future.

+In Talent: How to Identify Entrepreneurs (2022), economist Tyler Cowen and entrepreneur Daniel Gross suggest that modern societies lack the ability to detect talent and to provide a framework in which talented people can be retained and helped to flourish.